-Independent Non-executive Chairman

-Andrew Reitzer has over 35 years' experience in both the retail and wholesaling industries.
+Andrew Reitzer Position Independent Non-Executive Chairman Experience & expertise Andrew Reitzer has over 35 years' experience in both the retail and wholesaling industries.
 He is currently the Independent Chairman of SG Fleet.
 Andrew was the CEO of Metcash Limited from 1988 to 30 June 2013.
 Prior to his time as CEO of Metcash, Andrew held management roles at Metro Cash & Carry and led the establishment of Metro's operations in Israel and Russia.
-Andrew also served as Metro's Group Operations Director.

-Bachelor of Commerce and a Masters of Business Administration from the University of South Africa.

-Remuneration and nomination committee (Chairperson)
+Andrew also served as Metro's Group Operations Director Bachelor of Commerce and a Masters of Business Administration Qualifications from the University of South Africa.
+Special responsibilities Remuneration and nomination committee (Chairperson) Interest in shares and options 83,333 Shares

-83,333 Shares